Groups & Education

 The Live-In Adventure is a day or overnight immersive opportunity to experience everyday life in the 19th century.
 Students are outfitted with authentic period clothes and introduced to integrated learning activities.
 These activities could include domestic tasks, such as, sewing and cooking; or trade shop experiences, such as, woodworking or blacksmithing; and farm chores, such as wood sawing and gardening.
 They will also attend a one room school house.
 A Teacher’s Guide with menu suggestions, evening activities and pre-trip/post-trip ideas is included.

-• Ages 8 to 14 | Grades 3 to 8
+• Ages 8-14 | Grades 3 - 8

-• May - September
+• Available May - September

-How to Reserve a Group Booking
+How to Book Your Group Visit

 Need assistance before booking a request?
 Contact our team!